RotimiDev/My_fishwatch_app/README.md

 **:blowfish:How to install, run and test the app**
 * Using android studio emulation - Copy this link **git@github.com:RotimiDev/My_fishwatch_app.git** and clone this repo
-* Allow it to build (**Please be sure your android studio default JDK is set on version 11 which was used in this project**)
+* Allow it to build (**Please be sure your android studio default Gradle JDK is on version 11 which was used in this project**)
 * Now run the app on your emulator

 For better experience you can **install the APK version on your device** using this link - https://appsenjoy.com/xBJhp